yiisoft/yii2/docs/api/db/ActiveRecord.md

 ### Accessing Column Data

-ActiveRecord maps each column in the associated row of database table to an *attribute* in the ActiveRecord object.
+ActiveRecord maps each column of the corresponding database table row to an *attribute* in the ActiveRecord object.
 An attribute is like a regular object property whose name is the same as the corresponding column name and is case sensitive.